MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 # Brain-Observatory-Toolbox
 A MATLAB toolbox for interacting with the Allen Brain Observatory datasets \[1\].
 Currently the Visual Coding - 2P dataset \[2\] is supported, consisting of neural recordings based on two-photon calcium imaging.

+The Brain Observatory Toolbox (BOT) enables users to conveniently work with the experimental neural datasets available from the Allen Brain Observatory.
+The BOT helps you search and filter the datasets; download and manage the data; and provides useful methods to assist in analysing neural responses and behavioural data.

 ## Installation

 1. Clone the Brain Observatory Toolbox repository using `git`, or download a release as a `.zip` file.